 Roasted vegetable salad

 Last week I threw an evening soiree for friends visiting.
 They are vegetarian.
 It was rather challenging to prepare a table laden with food that was not all cheese-based, the easy option.
-It was quite a success, and hopefully next time round it will be easier to think up a menu.
+It was quite a success, and hopefully next time around it will be easier to think up a menu.

 The food from the left hand corner - roasted vegetable salad served in a bowl, watermelon feta and olive salad, my selection of cheese board with dry fruits, nuts, grilled artichokes, hummus, crackers, crusty bread and butter.
 Deconstructed papayta na pattice ( layers of egg, green coconut chutney and mashed potatoes, baked and grilled, yoghurt with toum and cucmber served with garlic pita and baby cucumbers.
 Walnut Mocha Torte and lemon cheesecake with fresh strawberries and a savoury roulade with a sherry mushroom sauce.
 Prunes soaked in caramel brandy.
 Most of the recipes are available on the blog.